kerupani129s/oauth-deno/README.md

-# OAuth 1.0a client library for Deno
+# OAuth 1.0a Client Library for Deno

 ## Features